-We are blessed to have two certified and experienced teachers on our staff to teach math and science.
+We are blessed to have three certified and experienced teachers on our staff to teach math, science, and English/language arts.
 Mrs. Karen Duke, our math teacher, graduated with a degree in secondary math education from Concordia University in Seward, Nebraska.
 She previously taught at Lutheran High School in Springfield, Illinois.
 Mrs. Emily Wegner, our science teacher, has eight years of secondary science instruction experience, with her most recent position being at Morton High School.

 *All core subjects taught from a faith-based perspective

 We will be using the Bob Jones University Press (textbooks and video) and Ignitia (online) curricula.
 Bethel High School instructors will teach face-to-face in the classroom the subjects for which they are certified to teach (math, sciences, and English).
 Bethel High School teachers will facilitate the classroom learning of Ignitia online courses taught by certified online Ignitia Christian instructors for courses outside of their disciplines.
 This allows Bethel to offer a wide variety of courses and electives with limited staff, even as the high school begins.